LwaziMgazi/Metropolitan-Dev-Challenge/Readme.txt

   i. ng server, this  runs the app in development mode.
 Open http://localhost:4200 to view it in the browser.

 All the dependencies of the project are lists in the package.json file.
-The downloadable zip folder is about 67MB
+The downloadable zip folder is about 7MB

-Thank you
+Thank you very much